LadyNaggaga/training-tutorials/content/efcore/getting-started/samples/filtering-entities/README.md

 # Filtering Entities

-This code example demonstrates how to use EF Core to query a subset of entities based off filters from the database.
+This code example demonstrates how to use EF Core to query a subset of entities from the database based on specified filters.

 ## Code Files:
 - [Program.cs](Program.cs)